droglenc/NCMTH107/modules/NormalDist_CE6.md

 ## Hand Calculations II

-Answer each question below **without using R**.
+Answer each question below, **without using R**, assuming that Z~N(0,1).
 Show your work with a careful drawing for each question.

-1. For Z~N(0,1)
 1. What is the value of Z such that 16% of Z values are greater?
 1. What percent of Z values are greater than 2?
 1. What percent of Z values are less than 3?
 1. What is the most common 99.7% of Z values?

 ----